Congratulations on choosing to study at The International Travel College of New Zealand!

 In order to study at ITC you need to have a Student Visa issued to you by Immigration New Zealand (INZ) that specifically says you can study at ITC.
 If you are using an ITC appointed agent, your agent will help you apply for this.
 If not, start by visiting the NauMai NZ ‘Visas and Immigration‘ page to find out more about student visas and then head over to the official Immigration NZ website to apply.

 Please note that Online Visa applications are processed faster and cost less than paper visa applications, so we recommend you apply with an Online Visa application.
 ITC are not able to apply for you but are happy to help, so please contact us if required.
+If this is your first student visa for NZ, then this checklist (created by Immigration NZ) is really helpful.

 Our City campus is located in the centre of Auckland City and there are plenty of accommodation options available very close to the college.
 In particular the city has lots of apartments you can rent (on your own or share) and hostels.
 Home Stays are available but will be located outside of the centre of the city and you will need to take transport to/from the college each day.